How do you solve a problem like Alvaro Morata?

-His aerial ability, telepathic connection with Cesar Azpilicueta, and delight in starting regularly for the first time since his Juventus days, made him a formidable threat for Chelsea’s opponents.
+His aerial ability, telepathic connection with Cesar Azpilicueta, and delight at starting regularly for the first time since his Juventus days made him a formidable threat for Chelsea’s opponents.

 And then defenders started to rough him up.

-Ever since Premier League centre-backs have decided to get physical, Morata’s powers have faded significantly.
+Ever since Premier League centre-backs decided to get physical, Morata’s powers have faded significantly.

-Didier Drogba — playground bully, the scourge of Arsenal, and certified Stamford Bridge legend.
+Didier Drogba — playground bully, big-game player, the scourge of Arsenal, certified Stamford Bridge legend.

 Overriding memories of the Ivorian feature him wrestling hulking centre-backs to the floor, brushing off all those who dared entered his space before unleashing emphatic finishes.